aquatix/dammit.nl/content/posts/vim-reloaded.md

 This weblog has a [vim tag]({tag}vim), which binds my vim musings together.

 Also, I did not talk about all the plugins in [my .vimrc](https://github.com/aquatix/dotfiles/blob/master/.vimrc), so make sure to browse through it, and check out the various highlight plugins and other hidden gems.

+You might also have noted a bar completely at the bottom in the screenshots in this article.
+This is from [tmux](https://github.com/tmux/tmux/wiki), which I can highly recommend if you are doing any work in terminals.
+I think another article highlighting some useful features and tweaks for this terminal multiplexer will follow soonish(tm).